nginxinc/nginx-gateway-fabric/docs/gateway-api-compatibility.md

             * `Accepted/False/NoMatchingListenerHostname`
             * `Accepted/False/NoMatchingParent`
             * `Accepted/False/NotAllowedByListeners`
-            * `Accepted/False/UnsupportedValue`: Custom reason for when the HTTPRoute includes an invalid or unsupported value.
+            * `Accepted/False/UnsupportedValue` - custom reason for when the HTTPRoute includes an invalid or unsupported value.
-            * `Accepted/False/InvalidListener`: Custom reason for when the HTTPRoute references an invalid listener.
+            * `Accepted/False/InvalidListener` - custom reason for when the HTTPRoute references an invalid listener.
-            * `Accepted/False/GatewayNotProgrammed`: Custom reason for when the Gateway is not Programmed.
+            * `Accepted/False/GatewayNotProgrammed` - custom reason for when the Gateway is not Programmed.
 HTTPRoute may be valid and configured, but will maintain this status as long as the Gateway is not Programmed.
             * `ResolvedRefs/True/ResolvedRefs`
             * `ResolvedRefs/False/InvalidKind`
             * `ResolvedRefs/False/RefNotPermitted`
             * `ResolvedRefs/False/BackendNotFound`
-            * `ResolvedRefs/False/UnsupportedValue`: Custom reason for when one of the HTTPRoute rules has a backendRef with an unsupported value.
+            * `ResolvedRefs/False/UnsupportedValue` - custom reason for when one of the HTTPRoute rules has a backendRef with an unsupported value.

-### TLSRoute

-> Status: Not supported.

-### TCPRoute

-> Status: Not supported.

-### UDPRoute

-> Status: Not supported.

 ### ReferenceGrant

-> Status: Supported.
-> Support Level: Core
+> Support Levels:
+> - Core: Supported.
+> - Extended: N/A.
+> - Implementation-specific: N/A

 Fields: